aws-samples/emr-bootstrap-actions/presto/latest/README.md

 Only tested against AMI 3.3.2 >

 ###Changes
-- 09/06/2015 : Changed support for custom binary.
-No need to repackage like before!
-Just download from Prestodb.io and upload to S3.
+- 09/06/2015 : Added custom CLI jar support.
+Changed support for custom binary: No need to repackage, just download from Prestodb.io and upload to S3.
 (Also typos and documentation corrections)
 - 07/04/2015 : Added support to specify a Remote MetaStore Service
 - 31/03/2015 : Added Support for Selective CLI installation and to specify your own compiled Presto Binary
 - 26/02/2015 : Added Support for AWS EC2 Roles